kankankankankankan/github-trending/README.md

 ## All language

+* 【2025-01-22】[Dokploy / dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
+* 【2025-01-22】[bytedance / monolith](https://github.com/bytedance/monolith) - A Lightweight Recommendation System
+* 【2025-01-22】[yamadashy / repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
+* 【2025-01-22】[linera-io / linera-protocol](https://github.com/linera-io/linera-protocol) - Main repository for the Linera protocol
+* 【2025-01-22】[emcie-co / parlant](https://github.com/emcie-co/parlant) - The behavior guidance framework for customer-facing LLM agents
+* 【2025-01-22】[OpenBMB / MiniCPM-o](https://github.com/OpenBMB/MiniCPM-o) - MiniCPM-o 2.6: A GPT-4o Level MLLM for Vision, Speech and Multimodal Live Streaming on Your Phone
+* 【2025-01-22】[solana-labs / solana](https://github.com/solana-labs/solana) - Web-Scale Blockchain for fast, secure, scalable, decentralized apps and marketplaces.
 * 【2025-01-15】[RealKai42 / qwerty-learner](https://github.com/RealKai42/qwerty-learner) - 为键盘工作者设计的单词记忆与英语肌肉记忆锻炼软件 / Words learning and English muscle memory training software designed for keyboard workers
 * 【2025-01-15】[dnhkng / GlaDOS](https://github.com/dnhkng/GlaDOS) - This is the Personality Core for GLaDOS, the first steps towards a real-life implementation of the AI from the Portal series by Valve.
 * 【2025-01-15】[JoshuaC215 / agent-service-toolkit](https://github.com/JoshuaC215/agent-service-toolkit) - Full toolkit for running an AI agent service built with LangGraph, FastAPI and Streamlit